Computer Science - University Transfer

 * SELECTING OPTIONS: Be sure to choose courses which transfer to the University of Calgary for credit.
 To help determine this, you can search the Alberta Transfer Guide online.
 This will be covered in your advising session.

-Options are courses that you take for your interest - so choose courses that you are interested in.
+Option courses are non-computer science and non-required courses required to graduate, see the top slide on page 7 in the first document.
+My ONLY suggestion is that you take courses that interest you.
 There are no recommended options beyond those stated in the advising session slides, so asking what you should take as options will result in being referred to the advising slides.
-Please read through this information carefully.

 Questions can be emailed to the CS-UT academic advisor at email@example.com